-Palermo is the among the largest neighbourhoods of Buenos Aires.
-There are two sections of it, Palermo Soho and Palermo Hollywood.
-Palermo Soho is a relatively new neighbourhood with the name stemming from the similarity to New York’s soho.
-I haven’t been to the original soho yet, so I can’t comment whether this is a true statement or made up by smart developers.
-Either way, the area is loved by backpackers, hipsters, and designers; including myself.
+I haven’t been to the original Soho yet, so I can’t comment on whether this is a true statement or made up by smart developers.
+Either way, the area is loved by backpackers, hipsters, and designers, including myself.

-Recommended Hostel: Benita Hostel is located in the heart of Buenos Aires, in the popular area of Palermo and just a few minute walk to Recoleta.
+Recommended Hostel: Benita Hostel is located in the heart of Buenos Aires, in the popular area of Palermo, and just a few minutes walk to Recoleta.
 The hostel is in a 19th-century building and has maintained its character, but comes with modern amenities and furnishing.

 Recommended Hotel: Home Hotel is aimed at the partying crowd drawn to late-night Palermo Hollywood.
 This 17-room hotel sits among the coolest bars and restaurants in the area.
 The decor in the hotel is gorgeous, and the hotel has excellent service.

-Monserrat is in the business district neighbourhoods of Buenos Aires, and houses some of the most significant and historical buildings of the city.
+Monserrat is in the business district neighborhoods of Buenos Aires and houses some of the most significant and historical buildings of the city.
 Free walking tours run daily which will take you through the most important buildings and explain the interesting history.

 Recommended Hotel: Casa Calma Hotel is devoted to the culture of wellness.
 This urban oasis hotel features a beautiful vertical garden.
 It’s in the heart of the city, yet hidden away from the city in its own healing atmosphere.

 Buenos Aires was one of my favorite cities in all of Latin America.
-I fell in love with it and that was in large part because of the charming neighbourhoods.
+I fell in love with it, and that was in large part because of the charming neighborhoods.
 If you find yourself there, I highly recommend taking a walking tour around the city!
-Tell me, have you been to Buenos Aires?
-Did you like it?